Delict (Scots law): Overview

 In principle, only interests which may be 'damnified' are recognised as reparable under the principles of Aquilian liability and so in practice this means that harm done, through negligence, to non-patrimonial interests does not generate a right of reparation under the principles outlined below.
 With that said, since the end of the 18th century, it has been recognised that so-called 'personal injury' cases are in principle to be treated no differently from cases concerning damage done to patrimonial interests.

 Duty of care

-Donoghue v Stevenson (1932), also known as ‘The Paisley Snail case’, is considered to have defined the concept of duty of care.
+The 1932 case of Donoghue v Stevenson, also known as ‘The Paisley Snail case’, is considered to have defined the concept of duty of care.
 Mrs. Donoghue was in a cafe in Paisley where she consumed a bottle of ginger beer which contained a decomposing snail in an opaque bottle.
 The snail was invisible to the naked eye until the contents of the bottle had been almost completely consumed.
 Consequently, she suffered serious gastric problems.
 To whom do we owe a duty of care?
 Donoghue says that we owe this duty to our neighbours: